added .profile, and moved bashrc code into it

 # Set the default Content-Type to `text/plain` instead of `application/octet-stream`

-# And serve everything as UTF-8 (although not technically correct, this doesnt break anything for binary files)
+# And serve everything as UTF-8 (although not technically correct, this doesn’t break anything for binary files)

 python -c $'import SimpleHTTPServer;\nmap = SimpleHTTPServer.SimpleHTTPRequestHandler.extensions_map;\nmap[""] = "text/plain";\nfor key, value in map.items():\n\tmap[key] = value + ";charset=UTF-8";\nSimpleHTTPServer.test();' "$port";